-Artistic Director and Lead Principal at the English National Ballet
+Artistic Director and Lead Principal at English National Ballet

 Rosaleen Moriarty-Simmonds OBE